Skip to main content

 TPWD evaluates and awards

-Applications are reviewed by the Conservation Advisory Board and TPWD staff.
+Applications are reviewed by the Texas Farm and Ranch Lands Conservation Council (Parks and Wildlife Code 84.011) and TPWD staff, using the scoring process in 84.010.
 Awards are typically announced by September 1.

 Negotiate, close, and get paid